Chart a Metric and Check Variation

 2. Annotate the CSV.
 Fill in the note field on the observation where the shift happened with what you discovered.
 The note is the durable record.

 3. Recompute after a confirmed shift.
-If the process has genuinely changed (a new deployment, a policy change), re-run analysis against post-shift data only.
-Otherwise the centerline averages across two different processes and the limits describe neither.
+If the process has genuinely changed (a new deployment, a policy change), pre- and post-shift data are now two different processes -- see One process per chart.
+Re-run analysis against post-shift data only.

 Do not set targets based on the natural process limits.
 They describe what the process does, not what it should do.

-Do not react to individual data points when the classification is stable.
-Routine variation is common-cause noise; treating it as a problem and intervening makes the process worse on average.
+Do not react to individual data points when the classification is stable or degenerate-zero.
+Both are quiet verdicts: stable is routine common-cause noise, and degenerate-zero is a flat-zero series with no signal at all.
+Treating either as a problem and intervening makes the process worse on average.